tsuru/tsuru/docs/understanding/architecture.rst

 API
 ---

-API component is a RESTful API server written with ``Go``.
-The API is responsible to the deploy workflow and lifecycle of applications.
+The API component (also called `tsr`) is a RESTful API server written with ``Go``.
+The API is responsible for the deploy workflow and the lifecycle of applications.

 Command-line clients interact with this component.